4ch1m/github-markdown-emojis/README.md

 Simply use the GitHub-Emojis (e.g. `:smile:`) in your markdown file and active the preview window/pane.
 You should see the rendered images instead of just plain text.

+NEW :heavy_check_mark: ...
-:star: **NEW**: The toolbar window will show you all available Emojis.
+The toolbar window will show you all available Emojis.
 Clicking on an Emoji will put the shortcode into the clipboard.

 ### :hammer: Build